mathesar-foundation/mathesar-wiki/roadmap.md

 Users should be able to:
 - Save filtered/sorted/grouped tables as views.
 - Create a calendar view based on date and time fields in their data
-- Create a map view based on locations in their data
 - Create a histogram chart view based on their data
 - Create a pie chart view based on their data
 - Create a line graph view based on their data